opus-codium/puppet-taiga/README.md

 }
 ```

-If you like the danged:
+If you like the danger:

 ```puppet
 class { '::taiga':